mirisuzanne/miriamsuzanne/content/2018/07/17/surgery.rst

 Grandma, I was wrong
 ====================

-Three years ago,
+Early August, 2015 --
-I came out to my extended family at a reunion in Michigan.
+I come out to my extended family at a reunion in Michigan.
+The same reunion I'll be at next week.
-It was the first time I had called myself trans in front of other people.
+It's the first time I call myself trans in front of other people.

 I still don’t know what that means.

 Grandma asks how often I wear dresses.